learn-co-curriculum/phase-1-using-fetch/README.md

 ## GET Requests

-The type of `fetch` requests we've covered in this lesson has been running a `GET` request to our backend server.
+The `fetch` requests we've covered in this lesson have been running a `GET` request to our back end server.

-As discussed in previous lessons, an HTTP `GET` request is just a simple request for data from our Frontend to our Backend .
+As discussed in previous lessons, an HTTP `GET` request is just a simple request for data from our front end to our back end.

-It doesn't require us to send any data from our Frontend to our Backend, nor do we need to include any specification of the type of HTTP request we're making - `fetch` makes a `GET` request by default when we pass it a URL as it's only argument!
+It doesn't require us to send any data from our front end to our back end, nor do we need to include any specification of the type of HTTP request we're making — `fetch` makes a `GET` request by default when we pass it a URL as its only argument!

 We'll learn about sending other types of HTTP requests using `fetch` in upcoming